Convex-Dev/convex-web/src/main/resources/markdown/client_api.md

 ### Response

-- `address`: Account Address encoded as a JSON number.
+- `address`: Account Address encoded as a JSON number or string e.g: 1, "1", "#1".
 - `amount`: The requested amount in Convex Coins.
 - `value`: Actual value returned by the Transaction - it can be less than `amount`.